 But that is not what the article proves at all.
 And you’ve got to read it carefully to know that.

-The first part of the article describes the complexities of being born intersex.
-There isn’t anything new written here, but the brief summary is excellent in describing how very complicated this is for the child and their family and social unit.
+Henig begins by writing about the complexities of being born intersex.
+The brief summary is excellent in describing how complicated intersex conditions are for the child and their family.
 These are difficult situations for parents, doctors, and the children involved, to sort through, and we should give wide leeway to acknowledge the tough decisions that have to be made here.

 Intersex conditions have long been seen by the medical establishment as disorders of sex development.
 In other words, something has gone wrong in the fetal development of the child.
 A Christian worldview sees intersex conditions in the same light, placing it within the biblical story of the Fall, where the introduction of sin brought about brokenness in all things, including our bodies.

-But in a post-Christian culture, energized by an increasingly aggressive LGBT agenda, intersex conditions are now being seen as evidence of multiple genders, as normative as the binary view of gender once was.
+But in a post-Christian culture, energized by an increasingly aggressive LGBTQ agenda, intersex conditions are now seen as evidence of multiple genders, as normative as the binary view of gender once was.

-Henig then makes a leap from intersex to transgender, slipping in a paragraph that mentions Caitlyn Jenner becoming a trans woman.
+Henig, however, makes a connective leap from intersex to transgender, slipping in a paragraph that mentions Caitlyn Jenner becoming a trans woman.
 Here’s the paragraph: